brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Change] Moved the JS and CSS files to the private folder.
     - [Change] Streamlined the return type of the retrieveDeclaringReflection of class methods.
     - [Change] Moved the scalar analysis to a more appropriate namespace.

+4.1.8
+    - [Feature] TYPO3 12.1 support
+    - [Feature] Added support for PHP 8.2. (bundeled kreXX lib)
+    - [Bugfix] Fixed the Aimeos settings in the ext_emconf.
+    - [Bugfix] Added missing double escaping to the code generation.
+    - [Bugfix] Add Backslashes to quotation marks of generated source.

 4.1.7
     - [Feature] TYPO3 12.0 support